 Chester, PA 19016

-You will need to dispute inaccuracies with your original creditors as well, not just the credit bureau.
-This entails contacting the furnisher of the inaccurate data, usually the lender or creditor associated with an account.
+You may need to dispute inaccuracies with your original creditors.
+This entails contacting the furnisher of the inaccurate data—usually the lender or creditor associated with an account.
 If you don’t dispute the information with the creditor, they may end up re-submitting the errors to the credit bureaus, resulting in it being re-added to your credit report.

 The Consumer Financial Protection Bureau (CFPB) has some helpful resources on this front, including a sample letter you can send to businesses that supplied the information.